lwinmoepaing/cs50x_recisharing/README.md

 # ReciSharing

-## CS50x
+## CS50
->This was my final project for conclude the CS50x Introduction to Computer Sciense course.
+>This is my final project for conclude the CS50x2022 Introduction to Computer Sciense course.

 #### Video Demo: